KassSTEM/KassSTEM.github.io/_pages/cv.md

 * August 2023 - Current: [Graduate Research Assistant](https://mse.ufl.edu/people/name/nancy-ruzycki/)
   * University of Florida
   * Supervisor: Dr. Nancy Ruzycki
-  * Conducts quantitative and qualitative research towards a better understanding of STEMM mentoring relationships
+  * Conducts quantitative and qualitative research towards a better understanding of STEMM mentoring relationships in various contexts
   * Published and presented a paper at the [ASEE 2024 Conference and Exposition](https://peer.asee.org/authors/kassandra-fernandez) in Portland, Oregon
+  * Published and presented a paper at the Frontiers in Education (FIE) 2024 Conference in Washington, DC
+  * Co-manages a small research team for a study
+  * Mentoring an undergraduate student

 * August 2022 - July 2023: [Graduate Research Assistant](https://riverajimenez.com/)
   * University of Florida